What is a calorie deficit?Tweet

 Get a free diet.

-Physical activity increases the size of a calorie deficit without sacrificing more food.
+Physical activity increases the size of a calorie deficit without sacrificing food.
 Incorporate cardiovascular exercise into your routine 3-5 times per week, 30-60 minutes per session.
 Strength training is also a great way to burn calories and vary a workout routine.
 Incorporate strength training into your routine 3-4 times per week.

 Get a free workout routine.

 There are an endless amount of shortcuts (i.e. diet pills, weight loss programs, books, exercise routines) claiming you can lose weight with minimal effort.
 There are no shortcuts!
-Creating a calorie deficit (through moderate calorie restriction and physical activity) is the only way to lose weight.
+Creating a calorie deficit (through moderate calorie restriction and increase in physical activity) is the only way to lose weight.
 Any plan that does not require sacrifice is unrealistic and leads to failure.

 The Bottom Line